Esben922/Portfolio-Deep-Learning-Artificial-Intelligence/Assignment 3/README.md

 ## Team Members

-This project was developed collaboratively by:

-- **Esben Münster Graahede**
-- **Frederik Emil Lauritzen**
-- **Mathias Salomonsen Juul**

-Each member contributed to **coding, testing, and documentation** as a joint effort, with no specific sections attributed to one person.
+This project was developed collaboratively by Esben Münster Graahede, Frederik Emil Lauritzen & Mathias Salomonsen Juul, with each member contributing to coding, testing, and documentation.
+The work was conducted as a joint effort, with no specific sections being solely attributed to one person.

 ---